Order LABRIFORMES (part 1): Family LABRIDAE (a-h)

 Cirrhilabrus luteovittatus Randall 1988 luteus, yellow; vittatus, banded or striped, referring to yellow stripe on lower side of male

 Cirrhilabrus marinda Allen, Erdmann & Dailami 2015 in honor of the Bupati and Vice Bupati of Raja Ampat, Marcus Wanma and Inda Arfan, who have “ably led the world’s most marine biodiverse regency since 2003.
-Under their wise and forward-thinking leadership, Raja Ampat’s coral reefs are now amongst the best managed in the Coral Triangle, with nearly 1.5 million hectares of the archipelago contained within Indonesia’s largest marine protected area network” (name is based on a combination of the first part of their respective names, Mar[cus] and Inda, treated as a noun in apposition without the plural commemorative suffix –orum)
+Under their wise and forward-thinking leadership, Raja Ampat’s coral reefs are now amongst the best managed in the Coral Triangle, with nearly 1.5 million hectares of the archipelago contained within Indonesia’s largest marine protected area network” (name is based on a combination of the first part of their respective names, Mar[cus] and Inda, treated as a noun in apposition without the plural genitive suffix –orum)

-Cirrhilabrus marjorie Allen, Randall & Carlson 2003 in honor of Marjorie Awai, Curator of the Florida Aquarium, former Curatorial Assistant, Ichthyology Department, Bishop Museum (Honolulu), and wife of third author [a noun in apposition, without the matronymic “ae”]
+Cirrhilabrus marjorie Allen, Randall & Carlson 2003 in honor of Marjorie Awai, Curator of the Florida Aquarium, former Curatorial Assistant, Ichthyology Department, Bishop Museum (Honolulu), and wife of third author [a noun in apposition, without the genitive “ae”]

 Cirrhilabrus melanomarginatus Randall & Shen 1978 melanos, black; marginatus, edged or bordered, referring to broad black margin on dorsal fin of specimens as small as 56 mm SL